Skip to Content

 Lakeside or SW Steakhouse at Wynn

-There are few spots more romantic than over an upscale meal at Wynn with a view of their free Lake of Dreams show, which plays multiple times per night.
 Restaurant options include Lakeside, a seafood restaurant, or SW Steakhouse.
 If you’re not hungry, grabbing a handmade cocktail or two at Bar Parasol will also give you a view of the free show.

-Lake of Dreams show at Wynn
+Lake of Dreams theater at night, before the show starts.

 Eiffel Tower Restaurant

-Paris is “The city of love” and that romantic vibe carries over to the Las Vegas resort of the same name.
-Located about 1/3 of the way up Paris’ replica Eiffel Tower is the Eiffel Tower Restaurant which is one of the most popular French restaurants in Las Vegas and specializes in caviar, seafood, steaks, and views of the Fountains of Bellagio.
+Located about 1/3 of the way up Paris’ replica of the Eiffel Tower is the Eiffel Tower Restaurant, one of the most popular French restaurants in Las Vegas, specializing in caviar, seafood, and steaks, with views of the Fountains of Bellagio.

 The Eiffel Tower at Paris photographed from the street below